 Panel C of Table 6 divides establishments into small and large-sized establishments based on the size distribution in our sample.
 Roughly one-third of the establishments employ three or fewer employees, while one-third employ greater than seven employees (see Appendix Figure 5).
-We estimate an increase in the number of establishments of 7.7% (p-value 0.005) and employees of 8.6% (p-value 0.019) at very small establishments for the average-damaged block.
+We estimate an increase in the number of establishments of 8% (p-value 0.004)

+and employees of 9% (p-value 0.016) at very small establishments for the average-damaged block.
 The estimates for larger establishments are an order of magnitude smaller, close to zero, and not statistically significant.
 We interpret the size of establishment results as evidence that smaller establishments are more vulnerable to the economic shock caused by the tornado, and thus benefit more when federal disaster assistance, including the provision of cash grants, is distributed locally.
-This finding is consistent with other recent research on the vulnerability of small businesses (e.g. Cole and Sokolyk [2016]; Greenstone et al. [2015]).
+This finding is consistent with other recent research on the vulnerability of small businesses (e.g. Cole and Sokolyk [2016]; Greenstone et al. [2020]).
+Small businesses may be more vulnerable to the economic impact of tornadoes due to lower capital reserves and more difficulty accessing credit markets (e.g. Runyan [2006]; Basker and Miranda [2017]).